-128. Specific features of the plant cell: structural features in relation to biological functions.

-129. Pigment systems of photosynthetic organisms: chlorophylls, carotenoids, phycobilins, their classification, absorption spectra, main representatives, functions.

-130. Primary processes of photosynthesis: characterization of the electron transport chain; cyclic, noncyclic and pseudocyclic electron flows; photophosphorylation.

-131. Ways of CO fixation :2 C-3 pathway of photosynthesis, Hatch-Sack cycle, SAM-type of photosynthesis; photorespiration and its physiological significance.

-132. Ways of oxidation of respiratory substrates in a plant cell: glycolysis, fermentation, Krebs cycle, direct oxidation of glucose, pentose phosphate shunt, glyoxylate cycle; specificity of plant cellular respiration.

-133. Water metabolism in a plant: concepts of water activity, water potential and components of water potential; short and long distance transport of water through the plant; transpiration.

-134. Mineral nutrition of plants: passive and active transport of ions through the plasma membrane; ion absorption by the root; intracellular, short- and long-range transport of ions.
+- 136. Specific features of the plant cell: structural features in relation to biological functions. - 137.
+Pigment systems of photosynthetic organisms: chlorophylls, carotenoids, phycobilins, their classification, absorption spectra, main representatives, functions. - 138.
+Primary processes of photosynthesis: characteristics of the electron transport chain; cyclic, non-cyclic andpseudocyclic electron flows; photophosphorylation. - 139.
+Ways of CO fixation :2 C-3 pathway of photosynthesis, Hatch-Sack cycle, SAM-type of photosynthesis; photorespiration and its physiological significance. - 140.
+Ways of oxidation of respiratory substrates in the plant cell: glycolysis, fermentation, Krebs cycle, direct oxidation of glucose, pentose phosphate shunt, glyoxylate cycle; specificity of plant cellular respiration. - 141.
+Water metabolism in a plant: concepts of water activity, water potential and components of water potential; short- and long-distance transport of water through the plant; transpiration. - 142.
+Mineral nutrition of plants: passive and active transport of ions through the plasma membrane; ion

-135. Growth and development of plants, factors of their regulation: the concepts of "growth" and "development"; classical phytohormones and their regulatory role; factors that determine the transition to flowering; stages of flowering, classical theories of plant flowering.

-136. Phenomena of photoperiodism and vernalization in plants: perception and transmission of photoperiodic signal; regulatory role of phytochrome system.

-137. Plant resistance to stressors: the concepts of "stress", "adaptation", "resistance"; the triad of stress (according to Selye); drought resistance, heat resistance, frost resistance, salt resistance.

-- 1. Hans-Walter Heldt, Fiona Heldt.
+- absorption by the root; intracellular, short- and long-range transport of ions. - 143.
+Growth and development of plants, factors of their regulation: the concepts of "growth" and "development"; classical phytohormones and their regulatory role; factors determining the transition to flowering; stages of flowering, classical theories of plant flowering. - 144.
+Phenomena of photoperiodism and vernalisation in plants: perception and transmission of photoperiodic signal; regulatory role of phytochrome system. - 145.
+Plant resistance to stressors: the concepts of "stress", "adaptation", "resistance"; the triad of stress (according to Selye); drought resistance, heat resistance, frost resistance, salt resistance. - 1.
+Hans-Walter Heldt, Fiona Heldt.
 Plant Biochemistry Third edition.- Elsevier Academic Press, 2005.
 630 p. - 2.
 Plant Physiology /Edited By Philip Stewart, Sabine Globig.- Published by Apple Academic Press, 2021.
 298 p.